ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

    * _none_

 The CreateColliders method attempts to add box colliders to all child objects in the given object that have a renderer but no collider.

+#### ColliderExclude/2

+  > `public static Collider[] ColliderExclude(Collider[] setA, Collider[] setB)`

+ * Parameters
+   * `Collider[] setA` - The array that contains all of the relevant colliders.
+   * `Collider[] setB` - The array that contains the colliders to remove from setA.
+ * Returns
+   * `Collider[]` - A Collider array that is a subset of setA that doesn't contain the colliders from setB.

+The ColliderExclude method reduces the colliders in the setA array by those matched in the setB array.

+#### GetCollidersInGameObjects/3

+  > `public static Collider[] GetCollidersInGameObjects(GameObject[] gameObjects, bool searchChildren, bool includeInactive)`

+ * Parameters
+   * `GameObject[] gameObjects` - An array of GameObjects to get the colliders for.
+   * `bool searchChildren` - If this is `true` then the given GameObjects will also have their child GameObjects searched for colliders.
+   * `bool includeInactive` - If this is `true` then the inactive GameObjects in the array will also be checked for Colliders.
+Only relevant if `searchChildren` is `true`.
+ * Returns
+   * `Collider[]` - An array of Colliders that are found in the given GameObject array.

+The GetCollidersInGameObjects method iterates through a GameObject array and returns all of the unique found colliders for all GameObejcts.

 #### CloneComponent/3